cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-ecvoprf.md

 ## Algorithmic Details

-This section provides algorithms for each step in the VOPRF protocol.
+This section provides algorithms for each step in the ECVOPRF protocol.

 1. V computes X = H_1(x) and a random element r (blinding factor) from GF(p), and computes M = rX.
 2. V sends M to P.